ngobinh74/PX4-user_guide/en/log/flight_review.md

 ## Actuator Outputs

 The *Actuator Outputs* graph shows the signals that are sent to the individual actuators (motors/servos).
-Generally it is in the range between the minimum and maximum configured PWM values (e.g. from 1000 to 2000).
+Generally, it is in the range between the minimum and maximum configured PWM values (e.g. from 1000 to 2000).

-This is an example for a quadrotor where everything is OK (all of the signals are within the range, approximately overlap each other, and are not too noisy):
+This is an example of a quadrotor where everything is OK (all of the signals are within the range, approximately overlap each other, and are not too noisy):
 ![Good actuator outputs](../../assets/flight_log_analysis/flight_review/actuator_outputs_good.png)

 The plot can help to identify different problems: